 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.

 Check the version of Pip that is installed:

 Step 3.
 How to use the pip command.

-After installing python-pip package, the pip command will be available on the system.
-There are multiple options available with pip command:
+After installing a python-pip package, the pip command will be available on the system.
+There are multiple options available with

 [email@example.com ~]# pip --help Usage: pip <command></command> [options] Commands: install Install packages. uninstall Uninstall packages. freeze Output installed packages in requirements format. list List installed packages. show Show information about installed packages. search Search PyPI for packages. wheel Build wheels from your requirements. zip DEPRECATED.
 Zip individual packages. unzip DEPRECATED.
 Unzip individual packages. bundle DEPRECATED.
 Create pybundles. help Show help for commands.
 General Options: -h, --help Show help. -v, --verbose Give more output.
 Option is additive, and can be used up to 3 times. -V, --version Show version and exit. -q, --quiet Give less output. --log-file Path to a verbose non-appending log, that only logs failures.
 This log is active by default at /home/sharad/.pip/pip.log. --log Path to a verbose appending log.
 This log is inactive by default. --proxy Specify a proxy in the form [user:passwd@]proxy.server:port. --timeout Set the socket timeout (default 15 seconds). --exists-action Default action when a path already exists: (s)witch, (i)gnore, (w)ipe, (b)ackup. --cert Path to alternate CA bundle. [firstname.lastname@example.org ~]#